Flag of Chernivtsi Oblast

-The flag of the Chernivtsi Region, Ukraine is the official flag of the Ukrainian province of Chernivtsi.
+The flag of the Chernivtsi Oblast is the official flag of Chernivtsi Oblast, an oblast in Ukraine.
 It was officially adopted on December 12, 2001.

 On the flag, there is a rectangular panel with a ratio of 2:3.
 From the top and bottom edges are blue-and-yellow stripes.
 The width of the blue strip equals 1/10 of a flag's total width, and the yellow stripes width equals 1/30 of the flag's width.
 At the center of the flag is a white falcon on a green background.
 The falcons height equals 1/2 of the height of the flag.

 The white falcon is a symbol of beauty and bravery.
 The green background color stands for well-being and hope.
 The blue-and-yellow strips symbolize the Chernivtsi Oblast itself, the blue standing for rivers of region, and yellow for grain fields.